Who is Crackhead Barney? What we know about the viral ‘ambush interviewer’

 Who is Crackhead Barney?
-The viral ‘ambush interviewer’ behind the Alec Baldwin phone-slapping incident
+Viral ‘ambush interviewer’ behind the Alec Baldwin phone-slapping incident

 Content creator is a satirical performance artist known for confronting political and public figures